 Your baby is getting to be quite the human being!
-With fingers and toes fully formed and they are starting to move their limbs on purpose now.
-The small intestine is still growing - it will reach 2.75 metres at birth, which is pretty impressive in someone so small, and their genitourinary tract is on its way as well.
+Webbed fingers and toes are visible and your little one is starting to move their limbs on purpose now.
+The small intestine is still growing - it will reach 2.85 metres at birth, which is pretty impressive in someone so small.
 As for the sex of your baby, although it is already genetically defined, it isn’t visible yet.
 At the end of the eighth week, baby’s heart and vascular systems will be in place.
-By the time you get your next ultrasound, the pounding of your baby’s heart should be audible, beating at an impressive rate of around 160 bpm (beats per minute)!
+By the time you get your next ultrasound, the pounding of their heart should be audible, beating at an impressive rate of 150-180 bpm (beats per minute)!

 At 8 weeks, your baby is around the size of a kidney bean and is growing their reproductive organs.
 Although you’ll have to wait a bit longer to find out the sex.